digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-32.md

 * Discussion with Simon of DFKI team, and Michael to create a co-simulation case study that includes machine learning-based FMUs.
 * Writing the vision paper for DIGITbrain project.

+#### Hao Feng
+* Writing on the tutorial paper
+* Working together with Christian for the benchamark work.

 ## Sub-projects status